fabioquarantini/ground/README.md

 * `yarn start` — Concatenates, compile, minify and compress assets when changes are made
 * `yarn server` — Concatenates, compile, minify and compress assets when changes are made, start Browsersync
 * `yarn prettify` — Concatenates, compile assets when changes are made

+## Sass folder
+* Animations - Library of CSS animations
+* Base — Bare HTML elements (html, h1, a, p, etc…)
+* Components - Specific UI components that are reusable.
+Each component should be isolated
+* Debug - Tools to debug CSS
+* Functions - Blocks of code that return a single value of any Sass data type
+* Layouts - Macro layout styles ( container, grid ...)
+* Mixins - Groups of CSS declarations that you want to reuse throughout your site
+* Utilities — Single use classes to perform a single function or change a single attribute (.display-none, .clear-fix ...)
+* Vendors — Third party libraries

 ## Credits
 [Fabio Quarantini](http://www.fabioquarantini.com)